 Contact details of the data controller

 The Royal Museum for Central Africa (RMCA), Leuvensesteenweg 13, B-3080, Tervuren is responsible for processing your data.
-The RMCA is represented by Mr Karel Velle, general manager a. i. of the institution.
+The RMCA is represented by Mr Bart Ouvry, general manager of the institution.

 The RMCA is the party that is accountable to the Data Protection Authority for the processing of personal data.
 The RMCA determines the purposes for which personal data are processed, the means used and the processing characteristics.